Contributing to the DocumentationEdit this page

 to base your changes on.
 The head fork should be your forked copy

 which is the name of the branch you created and where you made your changes.

 Step 8.
 The last step is to prepare the description of the pull request.
-To ensure that your work is reviewed quickly, please add the following table at the beginning of your pull request description:
+A short phrase or paragraph describing the proposed changes is enough to ensure that your contribution can be reviewed.

 1 2 3 4 5 6